Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Strike.

 Roll the **Accuracy** dice pool against the target’s DV.
-If the roll fails, the attacker loses 2 Impulse and ends their turn.
+If the roll fails, the attack misses and you lose 2 Impulse.

 On a success, take the Threshold Successes from the Accuracy Roll, the character’s Base Damage, and *all* the Impulse they currently have to